NayanKaran/sql-demonstration/README.md

 # sql-demonstration

-> Contains a set of sql commands to recreate a sample table and fetch data meeting specific conditions.
+> Contains a set of sql commands to recreate a sample table and read specific data from it.

 ## Getting Started